Bratislava: Demographics

 From the city's origin until the 19th century, Germans were the dominant ethnic group.
 By the end of World War I, 42% of the population of Pressburg spoke German as their native language, 40% Hungarian, and 15% Slovak.After the formation of the Czechoslovak Republic in 1918, Bratislava remained a multi-ethnic city, but with a different demographic trend.
 Due to Slovakization, the proportion of Slovaks and Czechs increased in the city, while the proportion of Germans and Hungarians fell.
 In 1938, 59% of the population were Slovaks or Czechs, while Germans represented 22% and Hungarians 13% of the city's population.
 The creation of the first Slovak Republic in 1939 brought other changes, most notably the expulsion of many Czechs and the deportation or flight of the Jews during the Holocaust.
 In 1945, most of the Germans were evacuated.
 After the restoration of Czechoslovakia, the Beneš decrees (partly revoked in 1948) collectively punished ethnic German and Hungarian minorities by expropriation and deportation to Germany, Austria, and Hungary for their alleged collaborationism with Nazi Germany and Hungary against Czechoslovakia.

 The city thereby obtained its clearly Slovak character.
-Hundreds of citizens were expelled during the communist oppression of the 1950s, to replace "reactionary" people with the proletarian class.
+Hundreds of citizens were expelled during the communist government of the 1950s, to replace people perceived as "reactionary" with members of the proletarian class.
 Since the 1950s, the Slovaks have been the dominant ethnicity in the city, making up around 90% of the city's population.